photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-05-06 - 18th Session.md

 Essek gets:

 "I have thoughts that cannot fit in a sending.
 I believe there's structure.
 But I have not the intellect to decipher it."

+Tali jumps through the center of the spire

+Essek gets:

+"This is faster than I wanted.
+We all need to go down there.
+They won't follow us and the monks will cover us."